 Our management and associates understand and support our zero tolerance for discrimination, including in recruitment, hiring, training, reviewing, promoting, or administering any other personnel actions.
-We offer resources, tools, and training to help facilitate conversations about race and social justice.
-We also encourage our associates to get involved in Business Resource Groups, whose members are aligned across broad constituencies such as gender, race/ethnicity, ability, life-stage and other dimensions of diversity.
+We offer resources, tools, and training to help facilitate conversations about the make-up of our workforce.
+We also encourage our associates to get involved in Business Resource Groups, whose members are aligned across broad constituencies such as gender, race/ethnicity, ability, life-stage and other dimensions.